 Roseville is a tiny village located in the state of Illinois.
-With a population of 864 people and just one neighborhood, Roseville is the 693rd largest community in Illinois.
-Roseville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 855 people and just one neighborhood, Roseville is the 693rd largest community in Illinois.
+Roseville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Roseville is a blue-collar town, with 36.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Roseville is generally considered to be a blue-collar town.
+36.31% of the Roseville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Roseville is a village of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Roseville who work in office and administrative support (13.13%), sales jobs (10.06%), and healthcare (7.82%).

 Also of interest is that Roseville has more people living here who work in computers and math than 95% of the places in the US.

-Roseville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Roseville does not have a public transit system used by locals to get to and from work.

-The overall education level of Roseville is somewhat higher than in the average US city of 21.84%: 26.09% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Roseville who are college-educated is somewhat higher than the average US community of 21.84%: 26.09% of adults in Roseville have at least a bachelor's degree.

 The per capita income in Roseville in 2022 was $32,341, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $129,364 for a family of four.
 However, Roseville contains both very wealthy and poor people as well.